 What Is Kani (Imitation Crab Meat)

 If you’re a fan of sushi, then you’ve probably enjoyed Kani, short for Kanikama, before.
-This popular imitation crab meat is popular in Spicy Krab Roll, Sushi Bake, Crab Rangoons and so much more.
+This popular imitation crab meat is popular in Kani Salad, Spicy Krab Roll, Sushi Bake, Crab Rangoons and so much more.
 But, what is Kani?

 What is Kani?